CoeurdArcade/holbertonschool-printf/README.md

 Easy integration: _printf can be easily integrated into any C project.
 You just need to include the header file and the source file in your project, and you're good to go.

 Demonstrates the use of variadic functions and parsing format specifiers: One of the main educational benefits of _printf is that it demonstrates how to use variadic functions in C. These are functions that take a variable number of arguments.
-It also shows how to parse format specifiers, which are the placeholders in the format string that tell the function what type of data to expect.
+It also shows how to parse format specifiers, which are the placeholders in the format string that tell the function what type of data to expect

-# Mon Projet

-Ceci est un exemple de projet qui utilise la fonction `printf` en C.

 ## Installation

-Pour exécuter ce projet, vous aurez besoin d'un compilateur C. Voici comment installer le compilateur GCC sur Ubuntu :
+To run this project, you'll need a C compiler.
+Here's how to install the GCC compiler on Ubuntu :

 ```bash
 sudo apt-get install gcc